maxludden/supergene-v2/books/book03/md/chapter-1068.md

 “My Emperor, is it time we exact our revenge on Holy-Sword Emperor?”
 Han Sen encouraged him.

 “H*ll yeah.
-We need to go f*ck that punk up, yo.
+We need to go fuck that punk up, yo.
 Those who diss me gon’ get their lids peeled, bruh.”
 Xie Qing King flipped a bird to the high heavens.

 Han Sen was cringing until his teeth ground, but he couldn’t help be a little interested in what Xie Qing King had read, to prompt such a large change in dress style and dialogue.